Cone Rod Dystrophy

 Inherited Eye Problems

-Rod cone dystrophy is evidenced by degeneration of photoreceptor rod and cone cells.
-It is expressed as a number of inherited eye problems, due to the common cause of malfunctioning of these photoreceptors.
-The cones and rods change light into electric nerve messages that transfer to our brain via our optic nerve.
+Cone rod dystrophy is evidenced by deterioration of photoreceptor cone and rod cells.
+It is expressed as a number of inherited eye problems, caused by genetic changes in proteins necessary for proper functioning of the photoreceptors.
+The cones and rods transform light into electric nerve messages that transfer to our brain via our optic nerve.
 Cones are the photoreceptor cells which allow us to see fine details and color and comprise our central vision.
 Rods are for low light vision and permit night and peripheral vision.
-The malfunctioning photoreceptor cells be problematic starting in childhood, or may lose their functionality with time.
+The malfunctioning photoreceptor cells be problematic starting in childhood, or may degrade with time.